-In his working paper, “Artificial Intelligence and Grade Inflation,” Chirikov examined more than 500,000 student enrollments in 319 courses across 84 departments at a significant Texas research institution between 2018 and 2025.
+Dr. Igor Chirikov of UC Berkeley investigated almost 500,000 student enrollments in 319 courses across 84 departments at a significant Texas research institution between 2018 and 2025 for his working paper, “Artificial Intelligence and Grade Inflation.”

 Quick Facts